Genesys Co-browse Sessions

 Once a co-browse session begins, the agent can use his or her mouse pointer to guide the customer through the web site.
 Agents start co-browse sessions in Pointer Mode.
 In Pointer Mode, the customer and the agent can see each other's mouse pointer but the agent can not enter any information into the web page, click buttons, or navigate the customer's browser.
 If the agent needs to enter information into the web page or to navigate the browser, he or she can send the customer a request to switch the co-browse session to Write Mode.
 For more information on Pointer Mode and Write Mode, see Pointer Mode and Write Mode.

-All actions (mouse clicks, key presses, and so on) are actually performed on the master (customer) side.
+All actions (mouse clicks, key presses, and so on) are actually performed on the customer side.
 Any actions taken by the agent are sent to the customer's browser.
 This ensures a secure approach, as all browsing is done on one side—the customer's side.
 This approach also provides for greater performance and a more seamless customer experience.
 Each participant can see the other participant's mouse movements as well.
 This enables an agent to point to specific sections on the web page to help direct the customer through their task.

-Submit button, nothing happens.
+At the same time, control for some elements, like buttons or links, can be disabled.
+These disabled elements are surrounded with a green border.
+By default, all Submit buttons are deactivated for agents.
+If the agent clicks on a Submit button, nothing happens.
 The customer always has permission to submit any web forms, just as they would while browsing normally.

 One-Session Agent Limitation